-The Colorado River is the seventh longest river in North America.
+The Colorado River is the sixth longest river in North America.
 Beginning in the central Rocky Mountains in Colorado, the river’s watershed flows through seven U.S. states: Wyoming, Colorado, Utah, New Mexico, Nevada, Arizona, and California.
 The Colorado River also runs through the Grand Canyon and eleven different U.S. National Parks.

 The Colorado River is home to 40 species of fish, many of which are unique to this river, like the razorback sucker, bonytail chub, Colorado pikeminnow, and the humpback chub.
 These fishes are currently at risk due to habitat loss, water diversion through dams, thermoelectric power stations, and evaporation.